Perturbation analysis of sub/super hedging problems: Preliminary results

-Although it is defined as a set-valued function, below we show that absence of arbitrage is equivalent to certain properties of the pricing functional, including being single valued.
-Before we proceed we make a regularity assumption on the market that will allow us to establish separating duality in the sequel. \begin{assumption} There exists a continuous function $h : \Omega \to \RR_+\cup\{\infty\}$ with compact level sets such that~$1/h$ is bounded on~$\Omega$ and, for any $i\in\Ii$, $\varphi_i$ is bounded above by~$h$. \end{assumption} \begin{remark} Assumption~\ref{assumption:functionH} has already been considered in the literature, albeit with slightly different flavours.
-Cheridito, Kupper and Tangpi~\cite{CKT17} assume existence of a continuous function $h: \Omega \to [1,+\infty)$, with bounded level sets $\{h^{\leftarrow}(-\infty, z): z\in\RR_+\}$, and consider payoffs that are upper and lower semi-continuous and bounded by~$h$.
-Under some additional technical existence assumptions, they allow for claims growing at most linearly, extending the results by Acciaio, Beiglbock, Penkner and Schachermayer~\cite{ABPS13}.
-The latter indeed assume existence of a super-linear convex function, accounting for the pay-off of a traded option (this is equivalent to assuming the existence of infinitely many traded European Call options).
-Their assumptions on the function~$h$ are slightly weaker than ours, requiring bounded level sets as opposed to compact level sets.
+Assumption~\ref{assumption:functionH} has already been considered in the literature, albeit with slightly different flavours. \cite{CKT17} assume existence of a continuous function $h: \Omega \to [1,+\infty)$, with bounded level sets $\{h^{\leftarrow}(-\infty, z): z\in\RR_+\}$, and consider payoffs that are upper and lower semi-continuous and bounded by~$h$.
+Under additional technical existence assumptions, they allow for claims growing at most linearly, extending the results by \cite{ABPS13}.
+The latter indeed assume existence of a super-linear convex function, accounting for the pay-off of a traded option (equivalent to assuming infinitely many traded European Call options).
+Their assumptions on~$h$ are weaker than ours, requiring bounded level sets as opposed to compact level sets.
 However, our setting is more general since we allow for the more realistic case case of finitely many options traded on the market.
-We mention in passing the works by Bouchard and Nutz~\cite{BN15} and by Burzoni, Frittelli and Maggis~\cite{BFM16}, using a quasi-sure approach: they replace the pathwise superhedging inequality with an inequality that holds outside `maximal polar sets' common to a set of non-dominated probability measures.
-This however is a different route than ours, and we refer the interested reader to these papers for more details. \end{remark} Here and elsewhere, $\RR_{+}:=[0,\infty)$ denotes the non-negative half-line.
+We mention in passing the works by \cite{BN15} and by \cite{BFM16}, using a quasi-sure approach: they replace the pathwise superhedging inequality with an inequality that holds outside `maximal polar sets' common to a set of non-dominated probability measures.
+This however is a different route than ours, and we refer the interested reader to these papers for more details.
+Here and elsewhere, $\RR_{+}:=[0,\infty)$ denotes the non-negative half-line.
 With the weighted space